Editorial by Merritt & Beth Clifton

 But why is it even possible, let alone necessary, to count, when representative numbers would mean the participation of hundreds, or even thousands?

-Emmogene James, a longtime North Shore Animal League senior staff member, was almost the only black person to rise into a visible leadership role during the preceding 30 years.
+Emmogene James, a longtime North Shore Animal League senior staff member, was almost the only African-American to rise into a visible leadership role at a humane society during the preceding 30 years.

-Most of the few other black people of any prominence in the U.S. humane community were hired by a single organization, the New York City-based American SPCA, during the decade following the Harlem riots of 1968.
+Most of the few other African-Americans of any prominence in the U.S. humane community were hired by a single organization, the New York City-based American SPCA, during the decade following the Harlem riots of 1968.

 Lloyd Tait, VMD